ruskakimov/kakimov.com/_posts/react-data-fetching.md

 > But our effect would never run twice in production.
 Let's just remove `StrictMode` to get rid of this weird behavior.

 I would advice you against that.
+React app not working as expected with strict mode turned on is an indicator of lack of robustness.
 To prove my point, here are the potential bugs you will face in **production** with the current implementation: